 - Adjust vacuum levels to compensate for temperature differences.
 This method seems less reliable than adjusting fill levels because it places so much responsibility on the performance of bottling equipment.
 Internal bottle pressure needs to be equivalent to less than 2psi (relative) at 68ºF.

-Fill Chart by Temperature*
+Ullage and Fill Height Table by Bottling Temperature

 One way of dealing with ullage calculations is for bottling managers to chart out target fill heights and internal bottle pressures by bottle type in advance of bottling.
 Though this will not eliminate their responsibility for a "legal fill'', it will provide an excellent guideline for good bottling.